skhcjh231/blog-post/content/docs/spring24/16_/_index.md

 ## **More details**
 ### **Capacity**
 ### **Autoregressively sampling**
-The issue with autoregressively sampling is that it lacks information about future tokens, which means it cannot determine whether a token will be in the top-{{< katex >}}k{{< /katex >}} when it passes through the router.
-Therefore, to solve this problem, the paper proposes two methods.
+We're looking to implement expert-choice routing, but there is one distinct problem: top-k operations rely on future tokens!
+Our goal is for each token to determine if it belongs to the top-k using routers.
+To do this, every token needs access to the router weights of future tokens.
+Unfortunately, we lack the ability to predict the future router weights and cannot employ autoregressive sampling.
+To solve this problem, the authors propose two methods.

 - Simple auxiliary loss
   <p align="center">
     <img src=./Routing_Analysis.png>